HL7/fhir-shorthand/input/pagecontent/sushi.md

 > **Note:** `_genonce` embeds the command `JAVA -jar input-cache/org.hl7.fhir.publisher.jar -ig ig.ini`.
 If the publisher jar or `ig.ini` file are different locations, the command can be adjusted accordingly.

-### IG Publisher Integration (Autobuild Configuration)
+### New!
+IG Publisher Integration (Autobuild Configuration)

 The IG Publisher version 1.0.75 and higher includes native support for FHIR Shorthand and SUSHI.
 The IG Publisher launches SUSHI and runs it if it detects a folder named **/fsh**.
 Not having to run SUSHI separately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.

-Autobuild is an action that is triggered when you commit IG sources to a Github repository hosted on https://github.com/HL7.
+[Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service triggered when you commit IG source code to a Github repository.
+Autobuild can be configured to work from any Github repository, but is pre-configured to run from repositories hosted on https://github.com/HL7.
 Autobuild starts the IG Publisher, which does error checking and, if successful, publishes your IG to http://build.fhir.org.
 With SUSHI integration, you check in your FSH files to your github repository on https://github.com/HL7, and SUSHI and the IG Publisher will run automatically.

 To take advantage of autobuild with SUSHI support, the entire FSH tank must be put into a subdirectory named **fsh**:

 ```
 {Github repository root}